 You may wonder, how far is Fukuoka from Tokyo?
 Tokyo is located on the main island of Honshu, while Fukuoka is on the southwestern island of Kyushu.
 This trip of approximately 1,000km is one of the longest train trips you can make in Japan.
 The Shinkansen trains actually pass through an undersea tunnel between the islands, and the entire trip takes about six hours.

-Osaka to Fukuoka by train
+Osaka and Kyoto to Fukuoka

 Once you arrive at the newly renovated Hakata Station, you will enjoy shopping, dining, and a thriving nightlife within the station itself.

-Travelling around Kyushu with the Kyushu Shinkansen
+Traveling around Kyushu with the Kyushu Shinkansen

 To continue your journey throughout Kyushu, you can travel quickly and comfortably using the Kyushu Shinkansen.
 This bullet train allows rapid travel to Kumamoto, Kagoshima, Beppu, and Nagasaki.
 Additional service areas will be opening for the line in 2023.